timjbruce/reinvent_cvra_bootcamp/README.md

 #### Deploy the CarGuru Alexa Skill
 In ths step, you'll use the trip data recorded in your DynamoDB table with an Alexa skill called CarGuru.
-Once you have confirmed that your DynamoDB Trip table contains trip data, issue the following command to clone the CarGuru skill:
+Once you have confirmed that your DynamoDB Trip table contains trip data, issue the following command from your *work* directory to clone the CarGuru skill.
+This command will create a new directory called CarGuru:

 ```bash
 ask new --skill-name "CarGuru" --url https://github.com/dixonaws/CarGuru.git